 5. Freeze your credit

-In other countries that have adopted EMV credit cards, in-store fraud lessened, but application fraud increased.
+In other countries that have adopted EMV credit cards, retail fraud has declined, but credit-application fraud has risen.
 Expect that in the U.S., too.

-Thwarted from using stolen credit card numbers to commit crimes, thieves will turn to using personal information stolen in other breaches to open new credit accounts in your name.
+Thwarted by chip cards from using stolen credit card numbers to commit crimes, thieves will use personal information stolen in other breaches to open new credit accounts in your name.

 You can catch this type of fraud by regularly checking your credit reports.
-But that will only identify fraud that has already occurred.
+But that will identify only a fraud that has already occurred.

 6. Pay off high-interest debt